 Bottom line … don’t sell yourself short and set yourself up for failure from the beginning.
 You are worth hiring, so give yourself a fighting chance of winning the business.

-Show your clients you’re a true professional … impress them by using My Wedding Workbook Pro to manage their events and your business.
+Show your clients you’re a true professional … impress them by using Planning Pod to manage their events and your business.